bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 The Seagate Central is based on a Cavium CNS3420 CPU which has 2 CPU cores.
-In stock Seagate Central firmware, the first CPU core is available for normal linux processes and the second is reserved exclusively for the samba file server.
-In other words, the second CPU cannot be used by any "normal" linux processes.
+In stock Seagate Central firmware, the first CPU core is available for normal Linux processes and the second is reserved exclusively for the samba file server.
+In other words, the second CPU cannot be used by any "normal" Linux processes.
 In Seagate Central software this scheme is referred to as the "Cavium SMP Offloading Procession" (SOP), or in general terms "Asymmetric Multi Processing" (AMP).